Last updated on June 7th, 2023

 The above patient is most likely suffering from small bowel obstruction, according to her presentation, possibly due to adhesions from previous abdominal surgery.
 Order abdominal radiographs is the correct answer and should be the next step in the management of this patient because the patient is vitally stable.
 Exploratory laparotomy is incorrect because it is indicated in clinically unstable patients with suspected small bowel obstruction, which is not right for this patient.
 Pass nasogastric tube is incorrect, as it is indicated if radiographs show signs of complete or partial obstruction.
 Initiate IV fluids is incorrect because it is indicated if radiographs or scans reveal signs of complete or partial obstruction.
 Advise dietary changes and follow-up after one week is incorrect and is not indicated in patients presenting with signs and symptoms of small bowel obstruction.

-All of your General Surgery test prep needs can be met by The Pass Machine!
+All of your General Surgery Board Exams prep needs can be met by The Pass Machine!